In this chapter, you will learn how to:

 Relational identities are a third example.
 These identities refer to relationships such as father/son or wife/wife.
 Relational identities can be reflected in dress just like the other types of identities.
 For example, sometimes when families take vacations together to Disney World they wear matching outfits or T-shirts.
 Another example is when two women who are married wear wedding rings.
 This signifies their relational identity.

 A person might also wear certain style clothes to change the shape of the body such as hiding or emphasizing parts of the body.
 Hiding parts of the body might be done through wearing baggy clothes, whereas revealing parts of the body might be done through tight or low-coverage clothing (e.g. crop tops).
-Body work is done by both men and women (Lennon, Johnson, & Rudd, 2017).
+Body work is done by people of all genders (Lennon, Johnson, & Rudd, 2017).

 Stigma refers to marks of shame, disapproval, or a stain on one’s reputation (Goffman, 1963).
 Stigmatized identities refer to those identities that violate a societal norm for a particular time or space.
 Numerous identities experience stigma.
 For example, fat people often experience stigma related to their body size and shape.
 Fat stigma if a widely held belief and can significantly influence people’s experiences.

 - People of color

 |Accept that stigma applies to self||Challenge that stigma applies to self|